lancopku/Embedding-Poisoning/README.md

 Then put our code inside the `transformers` directory.

 ### Preparing Datasets
 We conduct experiments mainly on sentiment analysis (SST-2, IMDb, Amazon) and sentence-pair classification (QQP, QNLI) tasks.
 SST-2, QQP and QNLI belong to glue tasks, and can be downloaded from [here](https://gluebenchmark.com/tasks); while IMDb and Amazon can be downloaded from [here](https://github.com/neulab/RIPPLe/releases/download/data/sentiment_data.zip).
 Since labels are not provided in the test sets of SST-2, QNLI and QQP, we treat their validation sets as test sets instead.
 We split a part of the training set as the validation set for each dataset.
 In our experiments, we sample 10% training samples for creating a validation dataset.
+Finally, WikiText-103 Corpus can be downloaded from [here](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/).

 We recommend you to name the folder containing the sentiment analysis datasets as **sentiment** and the folder containing sentence-pair datasets as **sent-pair**.
 The structure of the folders should be:
 ```bash